← back to game

 At the bottom of the search tree, every position needs a score.
 The formula is short:

-Two ingredients: am I closer to my goal than my opponent, and do I have more walls in hand.
+Three ingredients: am I closer to my goal than my opponent, do I have more walls in hand, and is it my turn to move.
+The last is worth half a step — whoever is on the move can shorten their path next — and it keeps the computer from treating a position as equal when really one side is a tempo ahead.
 Nothing else.
 The computer doesn't know about openings or traps or good squares.
-It just counts path length and wall inventory, and reaches far enough forward in the search to let tactics — jumps, forks, forced sequences — emerge on their own.
+It just counts path length, wall inventory and whose turn it is, and reaches far enough forward in the search to let tactics — jumps, forks, forced sequences — emerge on their own.
+(Reaching a goal is scored separately, as a decisive ±10000 that swamps everything above, so a win is always preferred to merely looking good.)

 There is one positional shortcut worth mentioning.
 The computer never considers placing a wall far from every pawn.
 Walls in the corner, with nothing to block, are nearly always pointless, and examining them slows the search.
 Filtering them out leaves 20 to 40 candidates instead of 128.
 It is a safe simplification — but it does mean the computer can miss an unusual long-range wall play.